ghb24/NECI_STABLE/docs/pages/02_neci_dev.md

 element generation here are tightly coupled.

-Elsewhere in the code, the routine `get_helement` is used to obtain matrix elements.[^2] This routine comes in a number of flavours.
+Elsewhere in the code, the routine `get_helement` is used to obtain matrix elements.[^gethelement] This routine comes in a number of flavours.
 The available options are

 -   `nI, nJ`<br>